 Hear from Practicing Dentists:

 How Dental School Works: A great article about the path to dentistry, tips along the way and suggestions on how to apply and survive dental school.
-It's written by a practicing dentist and he gives his account of his path to dental school from high school to early practice.
-He gives a realistic account of what motivation you need to be a dentist.
+It's written by a practicing dentist, Dr. Jerry Gordon, and gives an account of his path to dental school from high school to early practice.
+It provides a realistic account of what motivation you need to be a dentist.